The Behavioral Economics of Distracted Driving

 As we continue to navigate the benefits of increased technology, we must also consider the costs: the increased risk to our safety on the roads.
 Distracted driving, predominantly due to cellphone use while driving, is the leading cause of fatalities on the road.1 A driver using their phone is five times more likely to crash than undistracted drivers.
-For comparison, driving under the influence of alcohol only doubles the chances of crashing.2,3
+For comparison, this is even greater than the risk of crashing when driving with a blood-alcohol level of 0.08.2,3

 These numbers aren’t surprising or new.
 We’ve long known about the dangers of distracted driving, and the majority of individuals support laws against this behavior.4 Despite this sentiment, distracted driving behaviors remain common.
 91% of young drivers (aged 15–19) reported texting while driving, and 40% of these texters even admitted to doing more complex tasks (like having texting arguments or sexting) while driving.